 Katie hasn’t said much about her mother beyond that, though she did discuss sharing a difficult conversation with her.
 As Katie explained during the men’s therapy-themed group date, she hadn’t yet told her mom about her sexual assault, but did after returning home from filming for The Bachelorette.
 “It was hard.
 Even talking about it now, it’s very hard because she feels bad that she wasn’t there for me in that moment and didn’t recognize signs.
 She felt bad that she wasn’t a safe space for me to go to.
 And, so, we both got emotional over it,” Katie said on Mike Johnson and Bryan Abasolo’s podcast Talking It Out

 Katie also spoke about losing her father during the second episode of her season, when she went on a one-on-one date with Greg Grippo.
-She explained that their outdoorsy-themed date reminded her of her father, and how he taught her “everything about the outdoors, camping, fishing and making a fire.”
-Katie went on to speak about how being out in the wilderness was a way to connect with the memory of her father before telling Greg that her dad’s passing “reminds [her] every day how short life is.”
+She explained that their outdoorsy-themed date reminded her of her dad and how he taught her “everything about the outdoors, camping, fishing and making a fire.”

 Katie again spoke about her dad during a wedding-themed one-on-one date with Justin, when they dressed up in a wedding dress and tux, walked down a fake aisle, and read some prepared vows.
 At the dinner portion of their date, Katie shared the flurry of emotions that she was feeling during the experience.
 “To walk down the aisle today, even in our imaginary world, it does bring up a lot of pain,” she said.
 “You know, my dad won’t be able to do that for me.
 Even when it comes down to a proposal, you know, he’s not around to give his blessing.”